Skip to main content

 “The Girl Singer” by Marianne Worthington was published by the University Press of Kentucky and won in the poetry category.
 "The Harlan Renaissance: Stories of Black Lives in Appalachian Coal Towns" (WVU Press), written by UK alumnus and College of Arts & Sciences Hall of Fame member William H. Turner, won in the nonfiction category.

-Crystal Wilkinson, UK associate professor of English, was a runner-up in the poetry category
+Crystal Wilkinson, UK associate professor of English, was a runner

 By Lindsey Piercy